The Tulsa Health Department continues to vaccinate anyone ages 12 and up with new expanded COVID-19 vaccine clinic locations across Tulsa County.

 Oklahoma Vaccine Portal

 Visit the Oklahoma State Department of Health's COVID-19 Vaccine Scheduler Portal to enter your personal information to receive notifications to schedule an appointment.
-Appointment availability will depend on vaccine supply in each county, which changes from week to week as the state receives more vaccine doses from the federal government.
 The Vaccine Scheduler Portal is a tool to schedule a COVID-19 vaccine appointment at a health department.

 - The Tulsa Health Department is unable to assist with technical support for the Oklahoma Vaccine Portal due to it being created and managed by Oklahoma State Department of Health.
 Here is their FAQ page for questions or you may also follow OSDH News for the latest updates and news.